rgrig/treebuffers/README.md

 Alternatively, say `make`, run `ledit ./main`, type `help`, and explore.

 If you want to see the implementation, start with the file `treebuffer.h`.

+### Requirements

+Python 3, recent gcc; ledit is convenient.
+The development is being done on Ubuntu, with no testing whatsoever on other platforms.
+If you run into trouble, call us.